libogonek/ogonek/reference/text.markdown

 iterator append(CodePointSequence&& that);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence.

+*Validation*: if the sequence cannot be encoded a `validation_error` is thrown.

 ---

 {% highlight cpp %}
 template <typename CodePointSequence, typename Validation>
-iterator append(CodePointSequence&& range, Validation validation);
+iterator append(CodePointSequence&& sequence, Validation validation);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

+*Validation*: invalid sequences are treated according to `validation`.

 ### Erasure